DaveDood2/DaveDood2/README.md

 ---

 ### 👨‍💻 About Me:
-I am a Software Developer based in Missouri.
-I have a passion for game design and art and love to create innovative solutions.
+I am a Software Developer based in Missouri (soon to be moving to Illinois with my lovely partner!).
+I want to explore game development as an avenue for vent art, and in general I want to make art that is personal to me.

-- 🔭 I'm currently working on [Your Current Project]
+- 🔭 I'm currently working on finding a job, personal game development projects ("Ouroboros Depths")
-- 🌱 I'm currently learning [What You're Learning]
+- 🌱 I'm currently learning how to use Godot, Blender, and Krita.
-- 👯 I'm looking to collaborate on [Type of Projects]
-- 🤔 I'm looking for help with [What You Need Help With]
-- 💬 Ask me about [Topics You're Knowledgeable About]
+- 💬 Ask me about coding!
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: artistic109@gmail.com
 - 😄 Pronouns: They/Them
-- ⚡ Fun fact: [A Fun Fact About You]

 ### 🛠️ Languages and Tools: